Our Mission Statement

 Our core values form the foundation of our relationships with one another and with our cooperation partners:

-• Excellence: We encourage curiosity, creativity and unconventional thinking across the disciplines and set the highest standards of performance in research, teaching and innovation.
+• Excellence: We cultivate an environment of curiosity, creativity and unconventional thinking across the disciplines and set the highest standards of performance in research, teaching, and innovation.

-• Entrepreneurial Mindset: We question the consequences of our actions, direct ourselves toward new challenges and improve our working methods continually.
-To this end, we commit ourselves to socially reflected innovations and promote their commercial application, as well as to sustainable technology spin-offs at all levels.
+• Entrepreneurial Mindset: We question the consequences of our actions, take on new challenges proactively, and continually enhance our working methods.
+We commit ourselves to socially reflected innovations and promote their commercial application by founding sustainable technology spin-offs.

-• Integrity: We draw our success from an inclusive community of talents from different backgrounds, cultures, ideas and perspectives, acting with respect for others and transparency in accordance with our shared values.
+• Integrity: We draw our success from an inclusive community of talents from different backgrounds, cultures, ideas and perspectives.
+We act with respect for others and transparency in accordance with our shared values.

-• Collegiality: We respect and inspire one another in a vibrant culture of university community and cultivate the academic, economic and social partnerships that make TUM a site of global knowledge exchange.
+• Collegiality: We respect and inspire one another in a vibrant culture of university community.
+We cultivate the academic, economic and social partnerships that make TUM a site of global knowledge exchange.

-• Resilience: We learn from our varied experiences and see in persistent change the opportunity for the sustainable development of science, ecology, economy and society – from this we draw ever new inspiration, motivation and resolve.
+• Sustainability and Resilience: We learn from our diverse experiences and see in persistent change the opportunity for the sustainable development of science, ecology, economy and society – from this we draw inspiration, motivation and resolve.

 Our Guiding Principles